 China is located in the eastern parts of Asia and is the largest country that is entirely situated in Asia.
+China is the fourth largest country in the world after Russia, Canada and the USA.
 China has the longest international land border and borders with 14 countries.
 The countries bordering China are: Russia, Mongolia, Kazakhstan, Kyrgyzstan, Tajikistan, Afghanistan, Pakistan, India, Bhutan, Nepal, Burma (or Myanmar, which is the official name), Laos, Vietnam and North Korea (you will find them on the map below).

 The Pacific Ocean forms the natural border in the east and southeast and southwest of the country.
 In the west, there are the Himalayas Mountains, which is the highest mountain range in the world.
 Most of the western parts of the country lie on the Tibetan mountainous plateau and in fact, mountains make up the majority of the landscape, dominating over 70% of the landmass.
 In the north, there is the vast Gobi Desert.
 Deserts are making up about 20% of the country.
 The huge country has many different climate zones ranging from tropic zones to arctic zones.

 The highest mountain on the border with China is the Mount Everest, the world's highest mountains, with 8,848 metres (29,000ft).
 The longest river in China is the Yangtze River with over 6,300km (3,914miles) in length.

 China will soon have the world's longest bridge.
 In July 2018 the Hongkong to Zhuhai-Macao bridge will be opened to traffic.
 It will also have the world's longest underwater tunnel!

 Almost one in five people on our earth live in China, while the country is smaller than the USA.
 The Chinese government lifted the one-child policy in 2016, now Chinese parents are allowed to have two children.